What to expect from online learning

 These could include:

 - Freewriting.
 Simply write for ten minutes with pen and paper without stopping.
 Do not edit, look back over your work or worry about spelling.
 It encourages you to stop editing your thoughts and voice and makes the task of getting something down on the page easier.
+Expressing your thoughts in freewriting also helps you become a better thinker.

 - Create a mind map of a pre-recorded lecture or topic you are covering through your online teaching.
-See if you can identify key themes and concepts from your topic and start to consider how they are related.
+See if you can identify key themes and concepts from that topic and start to consider how they are related.

 It is important to remember you are still being assessed on: